 It’s important to note that you have the ability to create many layers within your site structure.
 There are no specific rules to how many layers you can have for your pages.
 Of course, you don’t want it to be too confusing to readers and search engines.
 Just make sure your site’s architecture makes sense and is organized.

 Let’s look at the Higher Ranking website, for example.
 One of our main pages is called Services.
 Underneath that main page, we list all of our service options.
 Within those subpages, we link to relevant content.
-This is just one method of building subpages.
+This is just one method of building subpages and maintaining internal linking.

 - Relevance — You want to look for natural options when linking text in your content.
 Never force a link that doesn’t belong in that content.
 It won’t make sense to your readers or search engines.

 - Variety — Ideally, you want to optimize your content for specific keywords.
 However, you don’t want to use the same anchor text when linking throughout the content.
 While you won’t be punished by search engines for using the same anchor text, it won’t sound natural to your readers.

 - Length — In your content, consider using long-tail keywords to help with your linking strategy.
 This isn’t always possible, but keep it in mind as an option for your anchor text.
 Google Search Console is a great tool to help you find long-tail keywords that can lead you toward improving the performance of your page.